 Most research on PSU comes from the Global North, where treatment settings are usually specialized for particular substances (Babor, 2021; Körkel, 2021).
-This is not the reality of other contexts, such as Latin America, where treatment is mostly delivered in non-specialized settings, in part due to scarce resources and a shortage of the mental health workforce.
+This is not the reality in other contexts, such as Latin America, where treatment is mostly delivered in non-specialized settings, in part due to scarce resources and a shortage of the mental health workforce.
 Studying the role of PSU in treatment outcomes in Latin America is challenging because of limited local data (Lalwani et al., 2022).
 Furthermore, using evidence from the Global North is not straightforward, as it focuses on opioids and injecting drug use, which are epidemiologic features that are not prevalent in the Latin American context (Castaldelli-Maia et al., 2023).

 Moreover, because many studies in the Global North have often overlooked high-risk populations, there are reasons to believe that this is also the case in Latin America, where the prevalence of PSU is notably high (Reyes et al., 2013).
 A meta-analysis focusing on Global North studies of cocaine found that more than 70% of people who use cocaine have concurrent alcohol consumption.
 In addition, between 38% and 64% of the participants had concurrent marijuana use (Liu et al., 2018).
 A recent study conducted in a Chilean hard-to-reach population that used cocaine base paste found that 47–66% of users had simultaneous substance use (Olivari et al., 2022).
 Similarly, an analysis of data from studies conducted in six Latin American countries found that 21% of the participants reported PSU (Vilugrón et al., 2022), which was more frequent among males and young adults (18-34) from Chile, Uruguay, and Argentina.
 In addition, PSU is related to school dropout, unemployment, and sexual and antisocial risk behaviors (Olivari et al., 2022; Santis et al., 2007; Vilugrón et al., 2022).